qmk/qmk_firmware/users/ericgebhart/readme.md

   Layout shape and keyboard choices.

    In all cases these keyboards are defined in a matrix which is a set of rows.
-Maybe like so, or not.
+Maybe like so, or less.
+Kinesis has one more row.

    -------------------------|------------------------ */
    | Left0 | Numbers L | mid|dle0 | numbers R | Right0 |